nextcloud/documentation/admin_manual/installation/installation_source.rst

 ....................

-Since there was a change in the way versions 2.2 and 2.4 are configured, you'll have to find out which apache version you are using.
+Since there was a change in the way versions 2.2 and 2.4 are configured, you'll have to find out which Apache version you are using.

 Usually you can do this by running one of the following commands:
 ::